docksal/docksal/docs/drude-env-setup.md

-# Drude environment setup
+# Docksal environment setup

 **This is a one time setup.**
-Once you have a working Drude environment in place, you can use it for all Drude powered projects.
+Once you have a working Docksal environment in place, you can use it for all Docksal powered projects.

 ## Directory structure

-All your Drude projects should be located **under current user's home folder**.
+All your Docksal projects should be located **under current user's home folder**.
-Drude recommends a particular [directory structure](/docs/directory-structure.md).
+Docksal recommends a particular [directory structure](/docs/directory-structure.md).

 ## Windows only